 We begin our study of Brussels Art Nouveau with a guided tour of the Horta Museum, located in the private house and studio of architect Victor Horta (1861-1947).
 Built between 1898 and 1901 at 23-25, rue Américaine in Saint-Gilles, the two buildings are typical of Art Nouveau at its height.
 The interior decoration has largely been retained, the mosaics, stained glass, and wall decorations forming a harmonious and elegant whole, down to the last detail.

-A short walk from our hotel takes us past Galleries St Hubert (featuring designer furniture stores, Delvaux leather and chocolate shops) to the restaurant Le Belga Queen, where we enjoy a Welcome Dinner.
+A short walk from our hotel takes us past Galeries St Hubert (featuring designer furniture stores, Delvaux leather and chocolate shops) to the restaurant Le Belga Queen, where we enjoy a Welcome Dinner.
 In a landmark building dating from the 18th century, interior architect and restaurant owner Antoine Pinto has created an establishment breaking away from the traditional brasserie.
 Here, contemporary architecture and gastronomy meet each other in an amazing way.
 (Overnight Brussels) BD

 Day 3: Friday 7 September, Brussels